-For questions, concerns, or guidance about a specific student conduct issue (academic integrity or other student misconduct, please contact Dr. Ettie Rosenberg, Assistant Dean of Student Affairs (ADSA) at erosenberg@westcoastuniversity.edu.
-Students may also email the Office of Student Affairs at SOPStudentAffairs@westcoastuniversity.edu with any questions, to request forms (excused absence form; final course grade appeal form; grievance form), and/ or to request guidance.
+For questions, concerns, or guidance about a specific student conduct issue (academic integrity or other student misconduct, please contact Dr. Ettie Rosenberg, Assistant Dean of Student Affairs (ADSA) at: erosenberg@westcoastuniversity.edu.
+Students may also email the Office of Student Affairs at: SOPStudentAffairs@westcoastuniversity.edu.
+Students may also email the Office of Student Affairs at: SOPStudentAffairs@westcoastuniversity.edu.
+With any questions, to request forms (excused absence form; final course grade appeal form; grievance form), and/or to request guidance.